Duck Hunting in Colorado

 Federal Duck Stamp

-That’s not to put the duck hunting in a complete back seat.
-For a state known more for its mountains than marshes, you can find some excellent duck hunting.
-Colorado seems to be a great “late” state, especially along the state’s big river corridors in the eastern half (the Platte, Republican and Arkansas and their tributaries) for big greenheads.
+That's not to put the duck hunting in a complete back seat.
+For a state known more for its mountains than marshes, you can find excellent duck hunting.
+Colorado seems to be a great late-season state, especially along the state's big river corridors in the eastern half (the Platte, Republican and Arkansas and their tributaries) for big greenheads.

-The South Platte River drainage — which features many ponds, sloughs and small lakes — has become a popular region among Colorado’s waterfowlers.
+The South Platte River drainage — which features many ponds, sloughs and small lakes — has become popular among Colorado's waterfowlers.
 The area has dozens of good public hunting opportunities and can hold an exceptional number of migrating ducks.

 Other locations where limits of ducks can be found, and that have an ample supply of public ground and far less hunting pressure, include the Arkansas River drainage in the southeast and the Inter-Mountain region of South Park and the San Luis Valley.